Cactus TEFL

 6. Is it as intensive as everyone says?

-We always say that anyone applying for a four week intensive course should expect something like a 9am – 5/6pm day, + 3-4 hours of self study in the evenings plus work at the weekends.
+We always say that anyone applying for a four week intensive course should expect something like a 9am - 5/6pm day, + 3-4 hours of self study and lesson planning in the evenings plus work at the weekends.

 There can certainly be quite a substantial price difference from school to school.
 Each centre that offers the CELTA or Trinity Cert TESOL sets the price of the course itself.
 The price can reflect factors such as the facilities available for trainees to use, the experience of the teacher trainers and also the level of prestige associated with the school.

 At the end of the day though, schools are moderated very closely by the examining bodies to ensure that they 'tick all the required boxes' as such.
 Also, it is worth bearing in mind that a CELTA is a CELTA/a Trinity Cert TESOL a Trinity Cert TESOL no matter where you train.
-For most people, therefore, the decision about where to do the course usually comes down to factors such as the price and how convenient the location/ course dates are.
+For most people, therefore, the decision about where to do the course usually comes down to factors such as the price and how convenient the location and course dates are for you.

 If, on the other hand, you are the kind of person who finds it important to have that little bit extra, in terms of the quality of the surroundings and the facilities, the reputation of the course providers or the extensive experience of your trainers, then it might well be worth paying more for your course.